Nesvilab/MSFragger/tutorial_fragpipe.md

 Annotation files will be named 'annotation.txt' and saved in each folder.

-**Note** Instead of naming samples/channels in FragPipe using Edit/Create, you can create annotation.txt files in advance.
+**Note:** Instead of naming samples/channels in FragPipe using Edit/Create, you can create annotation.txt files in advance.
 FragPipe will load the annotation.txt file automatically if it finds one in the folder containing mzML files.

 3. If you have multiple plexes and want to use a common (Bridge) channel, select 'Define reference: Reference sample', and enter the text keyword describing the Bridge channel (e.g. 'pool') that matches your naming scheme.
 Alternatively, select 'Virtual' reference sample approach if you do not have a pooled channel.